comboshreddies/kubectl-line/README.md

 ...
 ```

-## dumping to correctly named files
+## Dumping to correctly named files

 If you do not like to extend manifest, you can put objects in correctly named files
 you can always use available {{ }} tags for example: